B1.5 Describe what makes a number even or odd.

 Divide a quantity into two equal groups using manipulatives

-I start by counting 26 pebbles.
-I place one pebble in group 1 and another in group 2.
-I continue to divide the pebbles into each group in turn until they are all placed.
-I see that there are 13 pebbles in each group, which is an equal amount.
-By dividing 26 objects into two equal groups, I see that 26 is an even number.
+I started by counting 26 pebbles.
+I placed one pebble in group 1 and another in group 2.
+I continued to divide the pebbles like this until they were all placed.
+I saw that there were 13 pebbles in each group, which is an equal amount.
+By dividing 26 objects into two equal groups, I could see that 26 is an even number.

 Strategy 2